-Emus can become extremely aggressive when mating season approaches and they compete for a mate.
-This guy tried to approach Popeye's girlfriend, Olive Oil.
-Once he was injured, the rest of the gang jumped in with sharp pointed toes, kicking and plucking the downed bird.
+Emus become aggressive when mating season approaches as they compete for a partner.
+Hicks, the downed bird, had approached Olive Oil and Popeye had started the attack.
+Once down, the rest of the birds jumped in with sharp toenails, kicking and plucking the downed bird.

-Arriving home, I found one of the male birds lying on the ground with a large section of his feathers plucked out.
-He was completely bald on one side of his torso and bleeding.
-For the first time, he let me touch him as he slowly got up and allowed me to guide him into the emergency isolation pen.
+I had to leave work and, of course, my boss objected.
+He told me to be back for an afternoon meeting, or else.
+I drove the hour to get home worried about what I'd do once there.
+Hicks was still on the ground bleeding; feathers plucked bald on one side of his torso.
+For the first time, he let me touch him as he slowly got up and let me guide him into the isolation pen.

-The market was beginning to fall.
-The talk about a viable red meat substitute and the initial frenzy of investing was diminishing for lack of a viable marketplace.
-The price of breeder pairs plummeted to an all-time low.
-When we decided we'd had enough, we sold our birds for a fraction of what we originally paid and wrote off our expenses as a valuable learning lesson in what not to do.
+When we'd finally had enough of the losses, we sold our birds at a fraction of what we originally paid and wrote off our expenses as a valuable learning lesson in what not to do.

 © 2014 Peg Cole